i2p

 Setting up I2P

-There are 2 main I2P implementations, I2P and i2pd, we are using i2pd in this guide because it's easier to use in servers.
+There are 2 main I2P implementations, I2P and i2pd, we are using i2pd in this guide because it’s easier to use on servers.

 Installing I2P